andreakiro/covid-what-if/README.md

 #### `bash script.sh`

 Use this command to start all the servers.
-Note that you need to have the CLI ttab.
+Note that you need to have the CLI ttab. <br>
 If you have Node.js installed, just run `npm install -g ttab` <br>

-Refer to this [stackoverflow post](https://stackoverflow.com/questions/7171725/open-new-terminal-tab-from-command-line-mac-os-x) for more informations.
+Refer to this [stackoverflow post](https://stackoverflow.com/questions/7171725/open-new-terminal-tab-from-command-line-mac-os-x) for more informations. <br>
 If you can't manage to make it work, just start servers manually (see corresponding READMEs).

 # Collaborators